2023 São Paulo Grand Prix

 The 2023 São Paulo Grand Prix (officially known as the Formula 1 Rolex Grande Prêmio de São Paulo 2023) was a Formula One motor race held on 5 November 2023 at the Interlagos Circuit in São Paulo, Brazil.
 It was the twentieth round of the 2023 Formula One World Championship and the sixth and final Grand Prix weekend of the season to utilise the Formula One sprint format.

 Max Verstappen took pole position for the main race during a weather-affected qualifying, while Lando Norris took the sprint pole position.
 Both the sprint and main race were won by Verstappen, setting a new Formula One record for highest percentage of wins in a single season.
 It was Red Bull Racing's 19th win of the season, matching Mercedes's 2016 season win record.
 Norris finished the race in second place, his 13th career podium, tying Nick Heidfeld for most podiums without a race win.
 Fernando Alonso finished third, after overtaking Sergio Pérez on the final lap and beat him by 0.053 seconds.
-This was his ninth podium at Interlagos without ever winning and his first since the 2013 Brazilian Grand Prix.
+This was his ninth podium at Interlagos without ever winning, his first since the 2013 Brazilian Grand Prix, and as of 2026, his most recent Formula One career podium.